Kolawole-Ikeoluwa-Joshua/TicketZen/documentation/08-listening-for-events.md

 order-created-listener:

-- tickets service needs to be told that one of its tickets has been reserved<br>, and no further edits to that ticket should be allowed
+- tickets service needs to be told that one of its tickets has been reserved, and no further edits to that ticket should be allowed

 order-cancelled-listener: